jaegertracing/documentation/content/docs/next-release-v2/cassandra.md

 The script also allows overriding TTL, keyspace name, replication factor, etc.
 Run the script without arguments to see the full list of recognized parameters.

-* **Note 1**: See [README](https://github.com/jaegertracing/jaeger/blob/main/plugin/storage/cassandra/schema/README.md) for more details on Cassandra schema management.
+See [this README](https://github.com/jaegertracing/jaeger/blob/main/plugin/storage/cassandra/schema/README.md) for more details on Cassandra schema management.
-* **Note 2**: In the near future the logic for schema initialization will be moved to the Jaeger binary directly (subscribe to [Issue #5797](https://github.com/jaegertracing/jaeger/issues/5797) for updates).

 ## TLS support